Sledmine/mercury/PACKAGE.md

 -  `manifest.json`

-This is the most important file for a Mercury package, this json file contains all the data about the package, it has in it different properties to tell Mercury where to place all the files in the `.merc` file, giving a easy way to install any kind of mod, leaving the installation process to a program instead of leaving it to users.
+This is the most important file for a Mercury package, this json file contains all the information about the package, it has in it different properties to tell Mercury where to place all the files from the `.merc` package, giving an easy way to install any kind of mod, leaving the installation process to a program instead of leaving it to users.

 ***Note:*** There are some plans to support `.yml` files in the future as manifest files.